-- 2. Motors used as a component of the equipment meeting the minimum equipment efficiency requirements of Section 1411 and Tables 14-1 and 14-2 provided that the motor input is included when determining the equipment efficiency. - 3.
-Motors that are an integral part of specialized process equipment. - 4.
-Where the motor is integral to a listed piece of equipment for which no complying motor has been approved.
+Motors used as a component of the equipment meeting the minimum equipment efficiency requirements of Section 1411 and Tables 14-1A through 14-1G provided that the motor input is included when determining the equipment efficiency.

+3. Motors that are an integral part of specialized process equipment.

+4. Where the motor is integral to a listed piece of equipment for which no complying motor has been approved.